gardner/vibe-athon/docs/ship/submission-rules.md

 ```

 - No nested zips.
 Submit one clean folder zipped once.
+- `icon.png` is used as your team's logo
 - Keep filenames lowercase with hyphens.
 - Keep the final ZIP under 25 MB—trim unused assets before exporting.